gbordyugov/batuketa/README.md

 I also implemented the "perfect" model, which is a non-trainable Tensorflow computational graph that calculates the desired sum of two elements by design.
-As it has zero trainable parameters, it's perfomance with the task is perfect (up to numerics).
+As it has zero trainable parameters, it's perfomance with the task is perfect (up to the numerical errors).
 I use it as an ideal model to benchmark the attention-based model against.

 ## Training and evaluation data